Traumatic experiences are taking over your life.

 Often times, people who have been through a traumatic experience find themselves reliving the trauma over and over again.
 These normal reactions to trauma can isolate people from themselves, their relationships, and the important aspects of their personal and professional lives.

 Working with a therapist is an essential part of the recovery process.
-From a strength-based position, I help people to safely process their reactions to the traumatic event and develop healthier coping skills to move forward in life.
-Although I cannot change the past trauma, I work with people to change their relationship with it creating more space for possibilities of relief, renewal, and recovery.
+From a strength-based position, we help people to safely process their reactions to the traumatic event and develop healthier coping skills to move forward in life.
+Although we cannot change the past trauma, we work with people to change their relationship with it creating more space for possibilities of relief, renewal, and recovery.